Mhackiori/DUMB/README.md

 You now need to add the datasets in the repository.
 You can do this by downloading the folder [here]() and dropping it in this repository.

-To replicate the results in our paper, you need to execute the scripts in a specific order, or you can execute them one aftern another by running:
+To replicate the results in our paper, you need to execute the scripts in a specific order, or you can execute them one after another by running:

 ```bash
 python3 modelTrainer.py && python3 attackGeneration.py && python3 evaluation.py